 For efficient and effective treatment of the patient the clinician must be able to integrate the context, the history and the objective examination into a cohesive whole that leads to a diagnosis and treatment plan.
 This integration is optimized if the clinician understands the processes used to do this and at least initially carries this process out in a formal manner, which later will become more casual as the ability to use heuristics takes over.
-We need to apply our knowledge of clinical sciences to the patient’s problem; we need to understand level s of evidence but not slavishly adhered to them as the researcher perspective would have us do; we need to be able to reconcile research evidence when it clashes with our experience or common sense; we need to use the various methods of clinical reasoning, pattern recognition, pathognomia and hypothetic-deductive reasoning in combination to generate intermediate hypotheses that will lead to a diagnosis and treatment; we need to organize our thought processes as much as our physical examination processesl; and most difficult we need to know our bias’s, accept them, use them and control them but eliminate our prejudices.
+We need to apply our knowledge of clinical sciences to the patient’s problem; we need to understand level s of evidence but not slavishly adhered to them as the researcher perspective would have us do; we need to be able to reconcile research evidence when it clashes with our experience or common sense; we need to use the various methods of clinical reasoning, pattern recognition, pathognomia and hypothetic-deductive reasoning in combination to generate intermediate hypotheses that will lead to a diagnosis and treatment; we need to organize our thought processes as much as our physical examination processes; and most difficult we need to know our bias’s, accept them, use them and control them but eliminate our prejudices.
 We should use tools such as illness scripts and essential illness scripts to make things easier and more efficient.